localdevices/LiveORC/README.md

 For more scalable use on the internet you will have to expose the code on a public web address and ensure that traffic from and to the site is secure.
 To do this you need to acquire a domain name with any domain provider of your choice and ensure that the domain or a subdomain is forwarded to your IP address.
 It depends on your domain
 provider how to exactly do this.
-Typically it boils down to making an 'A' record for either the entire domain or a subdomain and then providing your server's public IP address to the record.
-For instance you may have acquired a
+Typically, it boils down to making an 'A' record for either the entire domain or a subdomain and then providing your server's public IP address to the record.
+For instance, you may have acquired a
 domain name called freewaterdata.com and now want to have a service on subdomain liveorc.freewaterdata.com. you can
 check your public IP address e.g. on whatismyip.com or (if you use a cloud provider) check the IP address with your
 provider.
 Let's say your IP address is `25.26.27.28`, you then make an 'A' record for subdomain 'liveorc' and point